johan-andersson01/biblion/README.md

 After executing these commands, the server will be up and running at localhost:3000.

-You will have created one admin user with the `db:seed` command, with the following credentials:
+You will have created one admin user and one regular user with the `db:seed` command, with the following credentials:

+Admin:

 > email: admin@foo.bar

+> password: foobar9000

+Regular user:

+> email: tester@foo.bar

 > password: foobar9000